DBHealthTech/site/content/free-assessment.md

 DB HealthTech Consulting will provide a free 2-hour assessment to the first 5 home care or hospice providers attending the Fall 2018 NAHC conference.
-To contact us, please send email to contact_email and provide the following information:
+To contact us, please send email to contact@dbhealthech.com and provide the following information:
 Organization Name,
 Address,
 Your Contact Information,